McConnell and McCarthy rebuke Greene for Holocaust remarks but stop short of taking action against rising GOP star

 — Marjorie Taylor Greene 🇺🇸 (@mtgreenee) May 25, 2021

-Greene's insistence left Republican leaders who have overlooked many of her more outrageous comments little choice than to offer rebukes.
+Her insistence left Republican leaders who have overlooked many of her more outrageous comments little choice other than to offer rebukes.

-In a statement, a spokesperson for Rep. Steve Scalise, R-La., the second most powerful House Republican, said the GOP lawmaker “does not agree with these comments and condemns these comparisons to the Holocaust."
+In a statement, a spokesperson for Rep. Steve Scalise, R-La., the second most powerful House Republican, said Scalise “does not agree with these comments and condemns these comparisons to the Holocaust."

 Yet none of the GOP leaders who spoke out on Greene's latest transgression signaled any willingness to expel her from the Republican caucus, perhaps in part because she enjoys growing support from the party's pro-Trump base.